acadaiaca/learngit/readme.txt

 Let's learn git.
-Git is a version control system.
+Git is a distributed version control system.
 Git is free software.

+I changed this txt.